SilenZcience/cat_win/DOCUMENTATION.md

 ### <a id="--chr---char">--chr, --char</a>

-Replaces every special Character with a readable Token.
+Replaces most special Characters with a readable Token.
 Each Token starts with the '^' Character, followed by a short ASCII Descriptor.
-Note that the special Char ␛ will not be displayed as ^ESC because it is needed for the colored output.
+Note that the special Char ␛ will not be displayed as ^ESC because it is needed for the colored Output.

 ```console
 > catw test.txt